omarakamal/W01-D03-Fundementals-git-branching/04-Fundementals-versioning-collab-project/README.md

+# Collabs

+**Instructions**:

-1. Create a new repository for you and your partner
+1. Create a new repository for you and your partner and add your partner as a collaborator
 2. Both partners clone the repo in to your computer
 3. 1 partner should create the README.md
 4. Discuss with your partner the application you are looking to make